michielmulders/royalty-fee-test-cases/blog-post.md

 This blog post will show multiple code examples illustrating the correct way to set a custom royalty fee and also multiple edge cases helping you better understand how the Hedera network works.

-_If you want to play around with the linked code examples yourself, make sure you have a funded account that you can use as the operator account and fund other accounts generated in the examples._
+_If you want to play around with the [code examples](https://github.com/michielmulders/royalty-fee-test-cases) yourself, make sure you have a funded account that you can use as the operator account and fund other accounts generated in the examples._

 First, let's look at a regular custom royalty fee code snippet.